vaman-dev/EndlessRunner-PorftolioGame2-/README.md

 # 🚀 Neon Rush: The Endless Runner

-Welcome to **Neon Rush**, an action-packed Endless Runner game built with Unity!
+Welcome to **EndlessRunnerPrototype**, an action-packed Endless Runner game built with Unity!
 Dash through neon-lit highways, dodge enemy cars, and survive as long as you can.
-This project showcases advanced game programming concepts like **Object Pooling**, **Finite State Machines (FSM)**, and **Enemy AI with NavMesh Agents**.
+This project showcases advanced game programming concepts like **Object Pooling**, **Finite State Machines (FSM)**.

 ---